Eastercon: Eastercon traditions

 The Doc Weir award is voted on and presented each year at Eastercon to an "unsung hero" of British fandom.

 The George Hay Memorial Lecture, a presentation on a scientific topic by an invited speaker, has been held every Eastercon since 2Kon in 2000.
 The lecturer and subject are selected and paid for by the Science Fiction Foundation who offer this programme item to each year's Eastercon.
-Since 2009 the British Science Fiction Association has presented a similar lecture, drawing speakers from the arts and humanities.
+Since 2009 the British Science Fiction Association has presented a similar lecture and an award, drawing speakers from the arts and humanities.